diagridio/catalyst-samples/pub_sub/java/README.md

 diagrid test kv get 1 --connection kvstore --app-id order-processor -o json
 ```

-- The first command simulates the `checkout` service by publishing a new order with `orderId` of `100` to the pubsub broker.
-- The second command retrieves the newly published order from the Key/Value store using its `orderId`.
+The first command simulates the `checkout` service by publishing a new order.
+The second retrieves this order from the Key/Value store.

-These commands allow you to test and validate the data flow within your applications.

----

 ## Cleanup